amygorgon/didtyronzil/docs/W3C-dids.md

 The DID controller is the entity that has the capability - as defined by the DID method - to make changes to a DID document.

-> tyronZIL DID subjects are also the controllers of their own DIDs.
+tyronZIL DID subjects are also the controllers of their own DIDs ?? to-do

 ## DID document